instanas2014/instanas2014.github.io/_posts/2025-05-07-data-and-ai-use-case-qualification-framework.md

 # How to gather, qualify and prioritise the Data and AI use cases?

 As soon as you start defining your Data and AI strategy, organization will need to start gathering use cases.
-As strategy only as good as its execution, and to start reap benefit on your investment in definining the Data/AI strategy, organization will start break down the strategy and collecting multiple use cases
+As strategy only as good as its execution, and to start reap benefit on your investment in definining the Data/AI strategy, organization will start break down the strategy and collect multiple use cases

 As organisations race to become more data-driven and AI-enabled, it's common to see teams overwhelmed with ideas, proofs of concept, and a growing backlog of use cases.
 But how do you know which use cases are worth pursuing—and which ones are likely to fail or drain resources?